QuantEcon/lecture-python-advanced/source/rst/coase.rst

 #. iterate with :math:`T` until :math:`T^n p` has converged to :math:`p^*`, and
 #. recover firm choices via the choice function :eq:`coase_deft`

-As we step between iterates, we will use linear interpolation of functions, as we did in our :doc:`lecture on optimal growth <optgrowth>` and several other places.
+At each iterate, we will use continuous piecewise linear interpolation of functions.

-To begin, here's a class to store primitives and a grid
+To begin, here's a class to store primitives and a grid:

 .. code-block:: python3